BLOG

 At one point, Chair Dean Knudson sympathetically acknowledged that voters who use barcoding BMDs can independently verify their votes only if they bring a barcode reader to the polls.
 He wisely noted that’s too much to expect of voters.

-But beyond that, the commissioners’ questions on the barcoding issue could all be paraphrased: “How can we refute the voters’ stupid concerns?”
+But beyond that, the commissioners’ questions could all be paraphrased: “How can we refute the voters’ stupid concerns?”

 “Motivated reasoning” is the chop-logic that appears when people pick a conclusion first and go looking for reasons to justify it afterwards.
 For example, commissioners and staff repeatedly reminded each other: “We saw no problems when the barcodes were tested/audited/recounted.
 Therefore, we conclude the system is safe.”